iscooool/KeyMouse/README.md

 ![demo](https://i.imgur.com/HxaxNYu.gif)

+## Installation
+Download the zip file in release page and unzip it.

 ## Usage

 - Select mode: Press <kbd>Alt</kbd> + <kbd>;</kbd> to enter select mode, then press tag to select item.
 If you hit `rightClickPrefix` before hitting tag, KeyMouse will simulate right click instead.